 The building is connected to at least one person who lived through the trauma of American slavery, through the subsequent migrations and through obstacles of white supremacy in a northern city.
 Cheatham was enslaved at birth in St. Louis, 1855.
 Shortly after emancipation his family migrated to Minneapolis where he attended school and made his life.
 He and his wife Susie raised four children who all attended South High School and were part of the community at Bethesda Baptist Church.

 Cheatham was an esteemed and distinguished firefighter.
 If not the first African American firefighter in Minneapolis, he was certainly one of the earliest.
 Joining the department in 1888, Cheatham was promoted to captain after only eleven years of service.
-He led Station #24 along with Lafayette Mason and Frank Harris, two other African American firefighters.
+He led Station #24 along with Lafayette Mason, Frank Harris, James R. Cannon and Archie Van Spence four other African American firefighters.

-The appointment of Cheatham, Mason, and Harris was met with ignorance and resistance by some local residents who insisted that MFD replace these men with white firefighters.
+The appointment of Cheatham, Mason, Harris, Cannon and Van Spence was met with ignorance and resistance by some local residents who insisted that MFD replace these men with white firefighters.
 Yet, the firefighters at #24 found a pillar of strength in a group of more than sixty women from the neighborhood who circulated a petition in support of their placement.

 An article in the Minneapolis Journal detailed the excellent records of Cheatham, Mason and Harris.
 The article noted that Cheatham had “distinguished himself” in the House of the Good Shepherd Fire and said that there was “no man on the books of the department who can show a better record.”